... or how a baby

 Choosing a good baby sling

 suits you well.
-Your sling must be ergonomic and safe
+Your sling must be

 for both you and your baby.

-Since you will probably end up wearing it
+Since you'll probably end up wearing it

 fabric you like.

-There are different types
+There are different

-of baby slings and carriers.
+of baby carriers

 There are the soft cloth slings, ring slings, maya wraps, pouch slings